Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Pursuant to the provisions of Section 204 of the Companies Act, 2013, read with Rule 9 of the Companies

-Company, on the recommendation made by the Audit Committee, had appointed M/s.
-Mayank Arora & Co.,
+on the recommendation made by the Audit Committee, had appointed M/s.
+Mayank Arora & Co., Practising

-Practising Company Secretaries, Mumbai as Secretarial Auditors of the Company for FY 2024-25 to conduct
+Company Secretaries, Mumbai as Secretarial Auditors of the Company for a term of five consecutive years

 The details of the reports and certificate received from M/s.
-Mayank Arora & Co., Practising Company
+Mayank Arora & Co., Company Secretaries are as

 a) Certificate on Corporate Governance is annexed to the report on Corporate Governance in terms of

-V of SEBI LODR Regulations forming part of this Annual Report.
+of SEBI LODR Regulations forming part of the Annual Report.

-Clause (10)(i) of SEBI LODR Regulations, is appended hereto as Annexure 6 to this report
+(10)(i) of SEBI LODR Regulations, is appended hereto as Annexure F to the report.

-Regulation 24A of the SEBI LODR is appended hereto as Annexure 9 to this report.
+Regulation 24A of the SEBI LODR Regulations is appended hereto as Annexure I to the report.

-d) Secretarial Compliance Report in relation to compliance with all applicable SEBI Regulations/ Circulars/
+d) Annual Secretarial Compliance Report in relation to compliance with all applicable SEBI Regulations/

-Guidelines issued thereunder, Secretarial Standards issued by the ICSI, pursuant to requirement of
+Circulars/ Guidelines issued thereunder, Secretarial Standards issued by the ICSI, pursuant to requirement

-The Secretarial Audit Report and Secretarial Compliance Report issued by M/s.
-Mayank Arora & Co., Practising
+The Secretarial Audit Report and Annual Secretarial Compliance Report issued by M/s.
+Mayank Arora & Co.,

 remark.